MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 ## Security role update

 The **Survey Owner** security role is renamed to **Project Owner**.
 If you have created a custom security role to provide access to survey entities, a new **Customer Voice – Add on** security role is assigned to you.
-The new security role provides permission for the new Customer Voice entities.
-The **Customer Voice – Add on** security role has User permission on the new entities.
+The new security role provides permission for the [new entities in Dynamics 365 Customer Voice](#new-entities-in-dynamics-365-customer-voice).
+The **Customer Voice – Add on** security role has User permission on the [new entities in Dynamics 365 Customer Voice](#new-entities-in-dynamics-365-customer-voice).

 ## Experience for users based on their Forms Pro license